 Your choice of Sashimi

 The only thing you actually have to make is the sushi rice.
-There are many options for the toppings, so you are not forced to use raw fish for Temari sushi, but we would still recommend to use sushi rice, since plain rice with food on top will surely taste pretty bland and boring.
+There are many options for the toppings, so you are not forced to use raw fish for Temari sushi, but I would still recommend to use sushi rice, since plain rice with food on top will surely taste pretty bland and boring.
 Follow the instructions from Make My Sushi to get the result needed.

 As explained before in the ingredients list, you can choose between so many things to put on top.
-We bought in sushi grade salmon and red snapper to have contrasting colors, but there is so much you can choose from.
+I bought in sushi grade salmon and red snapper to have contrasting colors, but there is so much you can choose from.

 You can actually use boiled shrimp or crab, smoked salmon or even grilled meat if you are not that into raw fish.
 Anything that’s cooked will work.